ST99999990/level-3-website-design---tanav-/README.md

-commit 6 - found out error was due to div names being spelt wrong commit 7- added a photo about calculus onto to the index page commit 8 - added the blur effect onto the parallax navbar
+commit 6 - found out error was due to div names being spelt wrong commit 7- added a photo about calculus onto to the index page commit 8 - added the blur effect onto the parallax navbar commit 9 - had to remove the logo due to complications with the navbar